matiasdm/notes_on_stats/README.md

 ### Creating an Conda Environment
 The conda environment is provided as `environment.yml`.

-1. `conda env create -f environment.yml`
+1. `conda env create --file environment.yml`
 2. `conda activate stats`

 ### Building a Jupyter Book